TheGoodlike13/liberty_or_death/README.md

 This is very logical.
 After all, the guide has two versions of the project.
 One that's "just started" (it's clearly not JUST started), one that's "finished".
-If I import them both to IntelliJ idea, they end up under the same name.
+If I import them both to IntelliJ Idea, they end up under the same name.
 And I need to run the `mvn` commands through there, so it would be very confusing and error prone to keep it this way.
 What could we do to avoid issues?
 I know!
 I'll add `-start` and `-finish` suffixes to their names!